Internet Marketing Best Practices & eCRM

 As a forward thinking eCRM professional, we're quite sure that you already have a well-selected domain name.
 If you ever have dreams of growing into a global company, be proactive and register domain names associated with different countries throughout the world e.g. .com.au (Australia ) or .co.uk (United Kingdom).
 Registering different domain names will also protect you against shrewd competitors trying to cash in on your market.
 There is nothing to stop a competitor registering a .com address exactly the same as your .com.au address.
 A potential client who accidentally forgets to type in the .au extension can be directed to a competitors Web Site without realizing.
 A carefully selected domain name will also be an advantage in regard to high search engine rankings.
 If keywords describing your business are included in your domain name (e.g. CRMTrends) a search engine will see this favorably and hence increase your search rankings.
 Start with a domain search.
 Use this link to check out names, register names or to transfer a domain name:

 Having trouble coming up with a domain name that isn't already registered?
-Try this nifty tool.
+Try this nifty tool or this domain name generator.
 For more on search engine optimization, check out our search engine optimization marketing section.

 Granted that most of the good URL names are taken.
 If that proves to be the case, then something to consider in developing your site name is to go beyond the obvious.
 We know that short, memorable names and brands can be incredibly important in launching a new company, product or web site.
 There is always a tension between using an English word that has an obvious meaning and using something less obvious that you can create meaning and affinity around - just look at TiVo and Kiva.